 Using anchor links in email?
 Go Pro!

-Did you try adding anchor links in your emails?
+Have you tried adding anchor links in your emails to create a table of contents?
 Email client support issues set aside, adding anchor links to your email can be a pretty effective and simple design tactic to help your subscribers scroll and read your content!
-If you’re not already using BEE, sign-up for a BEE Pro free trial and have access to additional templates and design features.
+Sign-up for a BEE Pro free trial and follow the instructions in the workshop above to see how easy it is to get this done.